tomaskls/tomaskls/README.md

 ## Hi there 👋
+I'm a passionate web developer with experience in JavaScript, TypeScript, React, Next.js, Node.js, and Tailwind CSS.
+I recently completed a program at the Baltic Institute of Technology.
+I enjoy creating clean, responsive web applications with a focus on user experience and functionality.
+Check out my repositories to see some of my work!
 <!--
 **tomaskls/tomaskls** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.